-The Vortex XJ7 from Unbridled LLC carries a lifetime warranty to the original owner, except when stated otherwise.
+The Vortex XJ7 from Unbridled LLC carries a Lifetime Warranty to the original owner, except when stated otherwise.
 We guarantee the Vortex XJ7 against manufacturing defects in material and construction and to perform as advertised when properly used and maintained.
-The Limited Warranty is non-transferable and does not extend to normal signs of wear, rust, damage or breakage due to improper use or commercial use, improper maintenance, accidents, loss or theft, with a 1 year limited warranty on the nosecone assembly.
+The Lifetime Warranty is non-transferable and does not extend to normal signs of wear, rust, damage or breakage due to improper use or commercial use, improper maintenance, accidents, loss or theft.
 If we determine the Vortex XJ7 to be defective, it will be repaired or replaced solely at our discretion.
 To receive warranty repair or replacement, the owner must contact Unbridled LLC for Warranty Services.
 In addition to the provisions of this warranty, the owner may also have other rights that can vary by state.
 No other warranties are implied or expressed other than what is specifically stated here.

-The Vortex X7J will be available for pre-order at a reduced price.
-The list price is $595, current pre-order price for the Carver Kit is $295.
+The Vortex X7J will be available for pre-order at a reduced price (shipping starts Sept 28th.)
+The list price is $595, current pre-order price for the Carver Kit is $299.
 The Essential Accessory Kit has everything you need to connect to your air compressor and be carving in a few minutes for $101.94, but now only $45 when you order it at the same time with your Vortex XJ7.

 All trademarks and brands are the property of their respective owners.
 Specifications subject to change without notice.